-During 2013/14 the Authority entered into two new contracts for the purchase of software.
-The first of these was an extension of the Choice based Letting System for an additional £33,150, which was completed within the year.
-The second was for the purchase of a Committee Management Information System, which has progressed during the year, with the final elements of implementation to be completed in 2014/15.
+During 2014/15 the Authority entered into 2 new contracts for the purchase of software.
+The first of these was the purchase of Website Integration Software which was completed within the year.
+The second was in respect of the commencement of the Probass 4 scheme which is due for completion in 2015/16.